Robbins Annex, phone: 7433

 Medical Syringes Students who use injection medicine, such as insulin, must properly dispose of their needles in sharps containers and not in the general trash.
 Disposing needles in the general trash places an unfair risk of needle puncture on Environmental Services staff, Buildings and Grounds staff and your fellow hall mates.
 The Student Health Service will provide FREE sharps containers.
 The Student Health Service will also take them back when they are full because there is regular biohazard pickup at the Health Service.
 If you have any questions or concerns, please call us at ext.
 7433.
 Improper disposal of needles will result in a fine of $50.00.

-Medical Transportation For the 2020-21 Fall Semester, students are responsible for providing their own transportation to routine off-campus medical appointments.
+Medical Transportation Students are responsible for providing their own transportation to routine off-campus medical appointments.
 Students are advised to call a local transportation service (taxi, Uber, Lyft) and be prepared to pay the charges at the time of service.
 The Bard shuttle service is available according to a published schedule.
 Emergencies (to the ER) can be transported via a driver or by ambulance, depending on the type of medical emergency.
+Bard Student Resource Group (SRG) offers a ride service if a student signs up with 72-hour notice <firstname.lastname@example.org>.

-Smoking Cessation Bard College will launch Smoke-Free Bard in June 2021.The Health Service and Bard Wellness strongly encourage students to quit smoking.
+Smoking Cessation Bard Health Service and Bard Wellness strongly encourage students to quit smoking and vaping.
 For individuals, we offer smoking-cessation counseling, self-help materials, nicotine replacement patches and lozenges, medication prescriptions with advice about the different options available, and close follow-up and e-mail support.
 Some helpful websites for those contemplating quitting are www.cancer.org, www.lungusa.org/tobacco/.

-Special Diets A student with a medical condition requiring a special diet prescribed by a physician must submit a letter to the director of the Health Service from his or her physician stating the medical diagnosis and the specific dietary requirements.
+Special Diets Students with medical conditions requiring a special diet prescribed by a physician must submit a letter to the director of the Health Service from his or her physician stating the medical diagnosis and the specific dietary requirements.
 The student must then submit the medical diet to the Director of Dining Services and the Dean of Student Affairs Office.